cpt-waffle/lhl-lectures/w02d03-networking-with-tcp/w3notes.md

 - (BONUS: you should be able to connect to my computer :) )
 - demo

 ### Networking with People

-- find the person to talk to
-- approach them
-- initiate convo (hello my name is _______)
-- You should probably listen to the other person what they are saying
-- Ask the questions about themselves
-- finish the convo, by saying: "well thank you for talking me, have a nice day"
-- leave

-### What things(mediums) we use to Communicate?

-- voice
-- gestures
-- eye contact
-- text messages
-- emoji
-- zoom(any other platform online)
-- making acknowledgment

-### Rules for Computer Communication Networking
-###      Transmission Control ^Protocol -----> TCP
-- Computer A
-- Computer B

-- Computer A wants to connect with Computer B
-- Computer A needs to know where Computer B is (lives at, stays at, etc)
-- Computer A goes to the location to initiate contact with Computer B
-- Computer B accepts to talk to Computer A
--- TALK TO EACH OTHER
-- computer A sends a message
-- Computer B receives the message
-- COmputer B sends a message
-- COmputer A receives a message
-- Computer A decides to disconnect, and disconnects

-## Mediums

-- cables!
-- light (LiFi)
+- Find a person
+- Approach the person
+- Say Hello!
+---- Person says Hi/Hello back :)
+---- run away!!~~~ :(

+- one person talks
+- the other listens
+- the other person talks
+- we listen
+- finish the convo: "Thanks for talking, I gotta go"

+## Mediums of Communication

+-- voice
+-- gestures
+-- text messages
+-- emoji
+-- zoom
+-- can phone

+## Rules of Computer Networking
+##   Transmission  Control  Protocol

+Computer A wants to Connect with Computer B

+- We need to find Where computer B lives
+- We'll approach computer B
+- Computer A attempts to connect with Computer B
+-- we connect :)
+-- we do not :(
+- Computer A sends messages to Computer B
+- Computer B sends messages to computer A
+- we notify computer B that we are leaving/leave and we disconnect

+## Computer Communication Mediums

+- cables
 - wifi
 - blutooth
-- fiberoptics
 - cell towers
+- routers
+- modems
-- modem
+- satelites

-### HTTP
+## HTTP
-HyperText Transfer Protocol
+Hyper Text Transfer Protocol

-- Comptuer A wants to talk to computer B and get some info
+- Computer A finds where computer B is
-- Computer A goes to that location and attemps to connect with Computer B
+- Computer A attempts to connect
-- Computer B accepts the connection
-- Computer A CAN ONLY SEND 1 REQUEST message
+- Computer A sends a request ( a single message )
-- Computer B CAN ONLY SEND 1 RESPONSE message
+- Computer B responds back with a single message ( RESPONSE )
-- disconnect
+- DISCONNECT

-####

- network
+### Network
+ a bunch of computers, connected together wires, wifi, bluetooth,

- ## ip
+## IPs
- your address (your computer, or phone, or, smart tv, )
-  # local IP
+ -- local

-  # Global IP
- internet
-modem and router
+ -- global

+### Routers

+### Modems